 Keywords

-Cultivar mixtures, agroecology, relative yield, stress-gradient hypothesis, complementarity, root phenotyping, root area, competition hierarchy
+Cultivar mixtures, agroecology, relative yield, stress-gradient hypothesis, complementarity, high-throughput root phenotyping, root area, competitive hierarchy

 Abstract

-Cultivar mixtures - defined as the concurrent cultivation of multiple varieties of the same crop in the same field - are receiving growing interest as increasing genetic diversity in the fields could improve agricultural sustainability.
-Ecological theory predicts that positive interactions between cultivars should led to a more efficient use of resources, especially when resources become scarcer (the “stress-gradient hypothesis”).
+Cultivar mixtures, defined as the concurrent cultivation of several varieties of the same crop in the same field, are receiving growing interest, as increasing genetic diversity in the field could improve agricultural sustainability.
+Ecological theory predicts that positive interactions between cultivars should led to a more efficient use of resources, especially when multiple resources become scarcer (the “stress-gradient hypothesis”).
 In line with this prediction, cultivar mixtures yield slightly higher than their pure stand components on average.
-However, mixing effects are also very variable, and we still poorly understand how cultivar interactions are affected by resource availability.
-In this study, we tested if diversity in root traits could promote positive interactions between cultivars under limiting resources.
-We grew 36 durum wheat (Triticum turgidum ssp. durum) genotypes in pure stands and in 54 binary mixtures in a high-throughput root phenotyping platform under two conditions: a control (C), and a water- and nutrient-limited treatment (S).
-We then compared the biomass of three-week-old seedlings in mixed vs pure stands and tested the relationship between the relative biomass of the mixtures and their trait composition.
-We found that mixed stands produced less biomass than predicted from their pure stands, especially in S treatment.
-A single trait, the average 2D projected area of the root system, could explain about 50% of the relative biomass production of the mixtures in the S treatment.
+However, mixing effects are also very variable, and we still poorly understand how cultivar interactions are affected by resource limitation.
+In this study, we tested whether diversity in root traits could promote positive interactions between cultivars, and whether this pattern would be exacerbated under limiting resource conditions.
+We grew 36 durum wheat (Triticum turgidum ssp. durum) genotypes in pure stands and in 54 binary mixtures in a high-throughput root phenotyping platform under two resource conditions: a control (C), and a water- and nutrient-limited treatment (S).
+We then compared the biomass of three-week-old seedlings in mixed vs pure stands and tested the relationship between the relative biomass of the mixtures and their trait composition, assessed by the average trait value of the mixtures and the absolute trait difference between varieties in the mixture.
+We found that mixed stands produced less biomass than predicted from their pure stands, particularly in the S treatment.
+A single trait, the average 2D projected area of the root system, explained up to 50% of the relative biomass production of the mixtures in the S treatment.
 Our results indicate that this biomass reduction most likely resulted from relaxed competition in mixed relative to pure stands, and that the area of the root system captured the competitive hierarchy between cultivars.
 Plastic changes in root area also contributed to mitigate competition in mixtures.
-Our results suggest that root area and plasticity in root area are promising breeding target to reduce intra-specific competition at the seedling stage and important traits to account for when assembling cultivar mixtures.
+Overall, our results suggest that root area and plasticity in root area are promising breeding targets to reduce intra-specific competition at the seedling stage and important traits to account for when assembling cultivar mixtures.

 Introduction

 Decades of experimental ecology have established a general positive relationship between plant diversity and ecosystem functioning (Tilman et al. 1996, 2001; Hector et al. 1999).
-That is, ecosystems with a higher number of species tend to be more productive, more efficient at regulating pathogens, at recycling nutrients, or at buffering abiotic stresses (Hooper et al. 2005; Hector and Bagchi 2007; Tilman et al. 2014).
+Ecosystems with a higher number of species tend to be more productive, more efficient at regulating pathogens, at recycling nutrients, and at buffering abiotic stresses (Hooper et al. 2005; Hector and Bagchi 2007; Tilman et al. 2014).
 Species diversity is generally thought to improve ecosystem functioning via two main effects: the complementarity effect, and the selection effect (Loreau and Hector 2001).
 The complementarity effect results from differences in ecological niches between species that have different resource requirements and hence experience less competition, which ultimately translates into a more efficient conversion of resources into ecosystem functions (e.g., Roscher et al. 2008; Mueller et al. 2013).
-Communities with more species are also more likely to contain species which are the most efficient at performing a given function, and such “efficient” species might be even more efficient in a diverse community than in a monoculture (e.g., highly competitive species often benefit from relaxed competition in a mixture compared to a monoculture), which corresponds to the selection effect (e.g., Fargione et al. 2007; Li et al. 2018).
+Communities with more species are also more likely to contain species which are the most efficient at performing a given function; such “efficient” species might be even more efficient in a diverse community than in a monospecific community (e.g., highly competitive species often benefit from relaxed competition in a mixture), which corresponds to the selection effect (e.g., Fargione et al. 2007; Li et al. 2018).